dan-curtis/dan-curtis.github.io/README.md

-This is the repo for my blog
+This is the repository for my personal blog